Muses, who from Pieria give glory through singing,

 gratifying those barons

-who eat bribes,
+who eat bribes, who are willing

 to give out such a decision.